mayankpatel97/STM32-DualSlot-Bootloader/README.md

 - External Python Script: A Python script is provided to assist with loading new firmware onto the device.
 This script also facilitates version reporting and other bootloader-related operations.

+# Software Blocks
+ 1. Lock Bin (Python Software for Encryption)
+   - Purpose: This Python tool encrypts the firmware (`FW FILE`) and attaches crucial metadata like firmware version, firmware name, firmware ID, build time, and date to the output file (`BIN FILE`).
+   - Process:
+     - It takes inputs including the firmware version, firmware name, firmware ID, build time, and date from the user.
+     - The `Lock Bin` tool combines these inputs with the firmware file and encrypts the package to ensure its security during transmission.
+     - The output is a binary file (`BIN FILE`) that securely contains the encrypted firmware along with the embedded metadata.
+   - Output: A secure, encrypted `.fw` file that contains all the metadata, including build time and date.

+ 2. Host App (Firmware Upload Application)
+   - Purpose: The `Host App` is responsible for transmitting the encrypted firmware file to the microcontroller.
+   - Process:
+     - It reads the encrypted `.fw` file, extracts the necessary metadata for logging or validation purposes, and establishes a connection with the microcontroller via a COM port (e.g., USB/UART).
+     - The app then transfers the encrypted firmware to the bootloader running on the microcontroller.
+   - Functionality: Facilitates the communication between the microcontroller and the host, ensuring that the firmware is properly uploaded.

+ 3. Bootloader (Running on Microcontroller)
+   - Purpose: The bootloader handles the firmware update process within the microcontroller.
+   - Process:
+     - It receives the encrypted firmware and metadata from the `Host App` via USB/UART.
+     - The bootloader verifies the integrity and authenticity of the firmware using the metadata (version, name, FW ID).
+     - It then decrypts the firmware and installs it on the microcontroller, handling any necessary checks or updates.
+     - It can also maintain logs or trigger rollback if an issue occurs during the update process.
+   - Responsibilities:
+     - Safely receive, verify, and install the encrypted firmware.
+     - Ensure integrity and correctness based on the metadata.

+This pipeline securely handles firmware updates, ensuring the integrity of the process from encryption to installation.
+The addition of build time and date in the `.fw` file offers further traceability for each firmware version.

 # Prerequisites